History of the Jews in Moldova: The Holocaust

+During the Soviet occupation of Bessarabia and Northern Bukovina, around 30,000 Jews fled from the Soviet-annexed territories to Romania, while around 9,500 Jews fled from Romania to the USSR.

 Up to two-thirds of Bessarabian Jews fled before the retreat of the Soviet troops.
 110,033 people from Bessarabia and Bukovina (the latter included at the time the counties of Cernăuţi, Storojineţ, Rădăuţi, Suceava, Câmpulung, and Dorohoi – approximately 100,000 Jews) – all except a small minority of the Jews that did not flee in 1941 – were deported to the Transnistria Governorate, a region which was under Romanian military control during 1941–44.